jacklemasters/portfolio-react/README.md

 # **React Portfolio**

 ## Description
-A portfolio page using React for the University of Denver Bootcamp
+A portfolio page using React for the University of Denver Bootcamp.
+Displays education, work experience, skills, projects, and contact references.
 ## Table of contents
 - [Description](#Description)
 - [Installation](#Installation)